raspberrypilearning/astropi-1-LEDMessage/en/step_3.md

 --- /task ---

-In the next step we are going to change the colours of our text and background!
+In the next step you are going to change the colours of the SenseHAT's text and background!

 --- save ---